 Rooms will often—but not always—feature tatami flooring and futons.
-Amenities are simple compared with traditional inns and ryokan.
+Amenities are prepared, like traditional inns and ryokan.
 Bathroom facilities are often shared, and you are usually expected to put away your bedding.

 Other budget accommodation

-Similar to hostels, guesthouses are typically urban accommodations that cater to mid- to long-term travelers.
+Similar to hostels, guesthouses are accommodations that cater to mid- to long-term travelers.
 Rooms range from dormitories to single rooms, with shared kitchens, bathrooms, and common areas.

 Some guesthouses in Tokyo, Kyoto, and other cities have on-site restaurants, bars or cafes open to walk-in tourists and visitors.

-Room rates for guesthouses are often paid by the week or month, with prices varying according to the type of accommodation.
+Room rates for guesthouses are varying according to the type of accommodation.

-Japan is a member of the Hostelling International network, and there are about 220 YHA properties throughout Japan.
+There are about 220 Youth Hostel Association properties throughout Japan.
 A small membership fee may be required to join the international network upon booking your accommodation.

 Japan offers many other kinds of specialist accommodations for travelers on the cheap with capsule hotels, temple stays (shukubo) , and lower-end ryokan being just a few of the options available.